aovabo/blogger/testdata/posts/second.md

 Data Protection Laws in Africa

 I want to write about the evolution of data security and privacy laws across Africa and its current state.
 To start with, here are some basic facts about Africa:

 There are 55 countries recognized by the African Union on the African Continent.
-These African countries are divided into five geographic regions.
+These African countries are divided into five geographic regions as show in the table below:

 | Region | Countries |
 |---|---|
 | Central Africa | Burundi, Cameroon, Central African Republic, Chad, Republic of the Congo, DR Congo, Equatorial Guinea, Gabon, São Tomé and Príncipe |